GNU Assembler: Usage

-Being the back-end for a popular compiler suite, namely GCC, the GNU Assembler is very widely used in compiling modern open source software.
+Being the back-end for a popular compiler suite, namely GCC, the GNU Assembler is very widely used in compiling modern free and open source software.
 GAS is often used as the assembler on Linux operating systems in conjunction with other GNU software.
-A modified version of GAS can also be found in the macOS development tools package since OS X.
+A modified version of GAS can also be found in the macOS development tools package.

 Example program

 A standard "Hello, world!" program for Linux on IA-32: